-Biotin, the name sounds like some sort of scary, weaponized biochemical compound, but in truth biotin is nothing more than a sweet and innocent water-soluble B vitamin.
+Biotin, the name sounds like some sort of scary, weaponized biochemical compound, but in truth biotin vitamins are nothing more than a sweet and innocent water-soluble B vitamin.
 Its main task is to take the food we eat and transform it into energy.
 And that’s a good thing; something to enhance our health.
 Not only is biotin vital for the health of our skin, nails and hair, it also is important to have around for women who are pregnant or breastfeeding.

 If the name biotin itself gave you pause when you first heard it, you probably are not alone.
 In fact, it has several aliases – just kidding – actually it just has had several well-known names over the years.
 Per medicalnewstoday.com, biotin is also referred to as vitamin B7.
 It also has gone through life known as vitamin H – the H standing for the German words for hair, which are haar and haut – as well as the coenzyme R.

 Maybe it’s time for a brief etymology lesson.
 The word ‘biotin’ has its roots in the Greek word biotin, which, according to healthline.com, translates to “life” or “sustenance.”

 B vitamins in general, and biotin more specifically, not only are players in the health of our hair, skin and nails, they also contribute to the wellness of our eyes, liver and nervous system.
 Most people get sufficient biotin just from consuming an all-round healthy diet without specifically targeting biotin, but supplements are available to help close the gap on any biotin deficiency.

 Still, it can’t hurt to know which foods are known for their inclusion of biotin: